Drew Waters Preview, Player Props: Royals vs. White Sox

-On Wednesday, Drew Waters (.250 batting average in his past 10 games, with a double, a home run, three walks and four RBI) and the Kansas City Royals face the Chicago White Sox, whose starting pitcher will be Touki Toussaint.
-First pitch is at 7:40 PM ET.
+Drew Waters -- with a slugging percentage of .324 in his past 10 games (including no homers) -- will be in action for the Kansas City Royals versus the Chicago White Sox, with Dylan Cease on the hill, on September 11 at 7:40 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the White Sox.
+In his previous game he had a one-hit showing (1-for-3) against the Blue Jays.

 Drew Waters Game Info & Props vs. the White Sox